muhtaromahkam/Forecast-Analyst-of-Tomato-Production/README.md

 - **Model Evaluation**: The trained model's accuracy is assessed using appropriate metrics and validated with a holdout dataset.
 - **Forecasting**: The model is used to forecast tomato production for a certain period into the future.
 - **Results Interpretation**: The forecasted results are visualized and explained for stakeholders.

-### Repository Structure
-/
-├── data/                  # Data files used for the analysis ├── notebooks/             # R scripts
-├── results/               # Forecasted results, plots, and evaluation metrics ├── tomato_image.jpg       # Image of a tomato for visual appeal (replace with actual image) ├── README.md              # Project readme (you are here)

 ### Usage